 A series of essays reflecting on craft, process, and the pains and pleasures of writing and publishing.
-Kevin Doherty and Sheila Armstrong begins the series, with more essays to follow in the coming months.
+Contributors: Kevin O’Doherty, Sheila Armstrong, Kevin Curran, Donal Ryan, and Jan Carson, with an introduction by Series Editor, Olivia Fitzsimons.
+More essay to follow in the coming months

 In the eleven months since my debut novel was published I have never felt more unsure of myself.
 Was I good enough?
 Was I ready?
 No. Not ever.
 I thought I knew who I was at forty-seven but publishing changed that.
 I know for certain that publishing is hard, no matter how old you are, or how secure.
 It can be a shadowy process, one that feels closed off to some of us; and at times it can seem impossible to navigate a way through all the unspoken rules.
 There is help—editors, writing friends—but it can be very lonely.
 Self-doubt becomes a companion who never shuts up: the bore at the party you are stuck with is yourself.

 How do other writers overcome insecurity to get words onto the page, and eventually show them to someone else?
 The reflections in this series of essays—starting here with a wonderful contribution by Kevin Doherty—provide an insight into the pleasure, and pain, that writing undoubtedly invites.
 Each writer has their own ways of making work, individual processes and rituals, but some sentiments are common, some feelings universal.